nafishafi/crytografi-chiper/README.md

-Here is a sample `README.md` file for the repository you shared, written in English:

----

 # Cryptography Cipher Application

 This is a Java-based GUI application that implements three classic cryptographic ciphers: **Vigenere Cipher**, **Playfair Cipher**, and **Hill Cipher**.
 The application allows you to both encrypt and decrypt messages using any of these ciphers.